 Our sales of natural gas, as well as the revenues we receive from our sales, are affected by the availability, terms and costs of transportation.
 The rates, terms and conditions applicable to the interstate transportation of natural gas by pipelines are regulated by the Federal Energy Regulatory Commission ("FERC") under the Natural Gas Act of 1938 (the "NGA"), as well as under Section 311 of the Natural Gas Policy Act of 1978 (the "NGPA").
 Natural gas gathering facilities are exempt from the jurisdiction of FERC under section 1(b) of the NGA, and intrastate crude oil pipeline facilities are not subject to FERC's jurisdiction under the Interstate Commerce Act (the "ICA").
 State regulation of natural gas gathering facilities and intrastate crude oil pipeline facilities generally includes various safety, environmental and, in some circumstances, nondiscriminatory take requirements or complaint-based rate regulation.
-We believed, as of February 25, 2020, that the natural gas pipelines in our gathering systems met the traditional tests FERC has used to establish a pipeline's status as a gatherer not subject to FERC jurisdiction.
-In December 2018, San Mateo placed into service the Rustler Breaks Oil Pipeline System following an open season to gauge shipper interest in committed crude oil interstate transportation service on the Rustler Breaks Oil Pipeline System earlier in 2018.
-The Rustler Breaks Oil Pipeline System, which is subject to FERC jurisdiction, includes approximately 17 miles of 10-inch diameter crude oil gathering and transportation pipelines from origin points in Eddy County, New Mexico to an interconnect with Plains Pipeline, L.P.
-We believed, as of February 25, 2020, that the other crude oil pipelines in our gathering systems meet the traditional tests FERC has used to establish a pipeline's status as an intrastate facility not subject to FERC jurisdiction.
+We believe that the natural gas pipelines in our gathering systems meet the traditional tests FERC has used to establish a pipeline's status as a gatherer not subject to FERC jurisdiction.
+In December 2018, San Mateo placed into service its crude oil gathering and transportation system in the Rustler Breaks asset area in Eddy County, New Mexico (the "Rustler Breaks Oil Pipeline System") following an open season to gauge shipper interest in committed crude oil interstate transportation service on the Rustler Breaks Oil Pipeline System earlier in 2018.
+The Rustler Breaks Oil Pipeline System was expanded to the Greater Stebbins Area following another open season in the third quarter of 2020.
+The Rustler Breaks Oil Pipeline System, including the expansion to the Greater Stebbins Area, is subject to FERC jurisdiction and includes approximately 66 miles of various diameter crude oil pipelines from origin points in Eddy County, New Mexico to an interconnect with Plains.
+We believe that the other crude oil pipelines in our gathering systems meet the traditional tests FERC has used to establish a pipeline's st